-Five years ago, the team at AGL pioneered a saltwater experiment for air conditioning units to see how Trane units compare to those produced by ICP, who builds Carrier, Heil, Payne, and many other competing brands of air conditioners.
+Five years ago, the team at AGL pioneered a saltwater experiment for air conditioning units to see how Trane HVAC units compare to those produced by ICP, who builds Carrier, Heil, Payne, and many other competing brands of air conditioners.
 It is important to note that AGL Air can install both kinds of units, but we wanted to see which one performs the best in our salty Charleston air and, in turn, try to offer our customers the most value for their money.
 Spoiler alert!
-We found that Trane is outperforming other brands.
+We found that the Trane HVAC is outperforming other brands of HVAC systems.

 To recap our saltwater experiment, we brought one brand new Trane and one ICP unit to Folly Beach in 2014.
 In 2015, we brought another ICP air conditioner to the island; this one is known as their “Coastal” unit and is supposed to be treated for saltwater conditions.
 In each of the units, the casing was excluded so that we could get a better view of the coils.

 The main difference between Trane and other brands of air conditioners is the coil design.
 With the ICP units, the refrigerant enters the coil, moves to a U-joint and turns 180 degrees, moves through the coil again and hits another U-joint, turns 180, and repeats this cycle until it exits the coil.
 Every U-joint is soldered to the galvanized plate.
 In contrast, Trane has a rope-like design and no U-joints.
 This lets the refrigerant flow smoothly without hitting all of those 180 degree turns and there is no need for so many soldering points.